How do I get to and from Bangkok’s Suvarnabhumi Airport?

 Don Muang Airport is 25km north of Bangkok.
 It serves all flights for the budget airlines Air Asia, Nok Air, and One-Two-Go.

 - Taxi – Get a metered, licensed taxis from the taxi desk outside arrivals.
 Ignore touts and limousine drivers who approach you inside the airport.
-Taxis will cost 300 to 400 baht including the tolls and the B50 airport fee.
+Taxis will cost 300 to 400 baht including the tolls and the 50 baht airport fee.

 - Rail – There is a train station a 15 minute walk (across an overpass) from the airport.
 Follow signs for Rail or the Amari Hotel.
 There are regular, though erratic, trains from here to Hualamphong Station in Bangkok and to cities of northern Thailand.
 Travel time to Hualamphong is about an hour.

 - To Hua Hin – A taxi from Don Muang to Hua Hin B2,500.
-A hired car from Don Muang to Hua Hin with Oriental Escape will be about B3,000 to B4,000.
+A hired car from Don Muang to Hua Hin with Welcome Pickups will be about B3,000 to B4,000.

-- To Pattaya – A taxi from Don Muang to Pattaya will run about B1,700. hired car from Don Muang to Hua Hin with Oriental Escape will be about B2,200 to B3,000.
+- To Pattaya – A taxi from Don Muang to Pattaya will run about B1,700.
+Hired car from Don Muang to Hua Hin with Welcome Pickups will be about B2,200 to B3,000.
 Or you can take a taxi to Morchit Bus Station, costs about 100 baht, and then a bus to Pattaya for about 140 baht (schedule here).

 - Bangkok with Kids